 - If the drain water faucet is completely clogged, you need to open all the hot water faucets of your room.
-Now you need to open up the cool water inlet of the water heater.
+Now you need to open up the cold water inlet of the water heater.
 This will dilute the remaining hot water of the water heater.

 How to Unclog a Drain Valve?

 Clearing the water clog means that you need to get from the basics.
 But before that, you need to understand how serious the levels of the clog are.
 There are many ways by which you can unclog the water and this will determine how serious the clog is.

 You can try out the list of methods as mentioned below starting from the easiest at the beginning to the most complex steps.
 But before you get started, make sure that you follow the safety precautions first.

 If you have minor clogs in your geyser, try to give some time.
 If you are staying in a contaminated area, it means that minor rusts will always form.
 But you may not have to worry about it much.

 You can simply apply some nominal pressure which will allow the clog to flow out of the drain valve.
 However, you can easily follow these simple steps to get effective results.